Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Does that make sense?

-Yeah, there's something like that.
+Yeah, something like that.

-It's like you can I think of it, you know, you can see a certain amount of things and you can start to draw conclusions, like a certain induction, inductive reasoning, like, these things have all these properties, like objects in the world have properties of number and numbers abstractly have properties without having reference to object.
+It's like you can, I think of it, you know, you can see a certain amount of things and you can start to draw conclusions, like a certain inductive reasoning.

-Now, the, where I think, and there was a lot of conflict over it, and it later came up with dealing with infinity.
+Now, where I think, and there was a lot of conflict over it, and it later came up with dealing with infinity.

-affinity became a very controversial thing in some ways in mathematics.
+Infinity became a very controversial thing in some ways in mathematics.

-The Greeks didn't, when they thought about number, Greeks did not think of, they thought of numbers referring to lengths areas volumes not abstract things we have the kind of abstract number we have now like complex numbers and all the different kinds of numbers we have now in mathematics so some something changed and we work with something different now and those things to me are as real as
+The Greeks didn't, when they thought about number, Greeks did not think of, they thought of numbers referring to lengths, areas, volumes, not abstract things we have, the kind of abstract number we have now, like complex numbers and all the different kinds of numbers we have now in mathematics.

-You seem to be in the middle of the sentence.
+I'm sorry, you seem to be in the middle of the sentence.

 I didn't want to interrupt.